 Tim Ma and Joey Hernandez, known for Maple Ave Restaurant in Vienna, are bringing Water and Wall to Arlington.
 Ma said Pines of Florence moved out the last couple days of June and the Water and Wall folks brought in designers and engineers right away on July 1.

 The concept will be similar to that of Maple Ave, which the chef alternately calls “eclectic American” or “creative American.”
 Ma said he’s classically French trained and another chef at Maple Ave is Burmese trained.
 Their different cooking strengths will allow for simple fare such as a chicken sandwich, and more inventive dishes featuring rabbit or sweetbreads.

-ARLNOW got word of a new project from Maple Ave.
+ARLNOW got word of a new project from Lyrica to buy Maple Ave.
 Restaurant’s Tim Ma yesterday.
 Eater checked in with Ma to flesh out the project in a bit more detail, though things are still in the very early planning stages.

 Tim and Joey, the owners of Maple Ave.
 Restaurant in Vienna, will be opening Water & Wall at 3811 N. Fairfax Drive in Virginia Square (in the old Pines of Florence space).

 “Water and Wall” is the intersection of where Tim and Joey lived in New York City when Tim was attending the French Culinary Institute, and interning at Momofuku Ko.

 In Joey’s words, “It was in that building that we started to draft our ideas of owning a restaurant.
 We created menus there, created dishes there, etc. So, essentially, it was where the dream was born.”